 Household consumption and expenditure survey (HCES) data can provide proxy measures to estimate food consumption and micronutrient adequacy.
 HCES, also known as Household Income and Expenditure Survey, Household Budget Survey, or Living Standards Measurement Study (LSMS), are used to collect data on household socio-economic conditions, including the amount of food a household consumes or acquires, usually over one or two weeks.
 The LSMS is the World Bank’s flagship household survey program.
 Many LMICs routinely conduct HCES every three to five years.
 The surveys provide nationally and often sub-nationally representative data on household-level food consumption, which can fill the gap on food consumption data in LMIC, and be useful for policy and program planning.

 USAID Advancing Nutrition is involved in several activities to advance the effective use of HCES data.
 We collaborated with the Micronutrient Action Policy Support (MAPS) project to analyze HCES data in Malawi.
-We found, through modeling with HCES data, that large-scale food fortification would contribute to reducing vitamin A inadequacy in the Malawian diet, but other interventions would be needed to fill other gaps in micronutrient intake, especially for the rural poor.
-We plan to continue our collaboration with MAPS, training staff from the Tanzania Food and Nutrition Centre to conduct a similar analysis with Tanzania HCES data.
+The project found, through modeling with HCES data, that large-scale food fortification would contribute to reducing vitamin A inadequacy in the Malawian diet, but other interventions would be needed to fill other gaps in micronutrient intake, especially for the rural poor.
+USAID Advancing Nutrition plans to continue collaboration with MAPS, training staff from the Tanzania Food and Nutrition Centre to conduct a similar analysis with Tanzania HCES data.

 Project experts have collaborated with MAPS to conduct a systematic review of the use of HCES data to develop metrics that describe household dietary nutrient supply.
-We found that researchers are using HCES data to assess diets across populations.
-USAID Advancing Nutrition is developing a guide on how to use and interpret HCES data to assess diets as a part of our work with the food systems team.
+USAID Advancing Nutrition found that researchers are using HCES data to assess diets across populations.
+The project is developing a guide on how to use and interpret HCES data to assess diets as a part of the project's food systems work.

 - Modeling Food Fortification Contributions to Micronutrient Requirements in Malawi Using Household Consumption and Expenditure Surveys